lamberta/devkit-doc/api/animate.md

 ## Class: Group

 A group of animations.
-Typically used to track a complex animation involving multiple views.
+Groups are typically used to track a complex animation involving multiple view animations.

 ~~~
 animate(firstView, 'complexAnimation1').now({ //the second argument is the group id
   x: 100
-});
+}, 100);
 animate(secondView, 'complexAnimation1').now({
   x: 100
-});
+}, 200);

 animate.getGroup('complexAnimation1').on('Finish', function(){
   console.log('The complex animation is finished!');